 For my project, we talked about how I wanted to create three different zones, dividing my space up by they way it would be used.
 The design accommodated my preference for a large conversation area at one end of the room oriented toward one existing TV.
 In the center alcove, there’d be a bar or a dining table and at the other end of the room a more intimate conversation space, loosely pointed toward a second TV.

 I also requested to include an existing bookcase, currently placed at the far end of the room.

 The first design incorporates the piece in it’s current location, with a small nearby conversation area facing the TV.
 In the alcove they placed a compact bar unit against the wall next to a dining table, and at the other end of the room they presented a sofa and chairs.

-They also provided an overview floor plan, as well as a 360 degree view which you can see at THIS LINK.
-They also included a shoppable studio comprised of direct links to the products they recommended.
+They also provided an overview floor plan, as well as a 360 degree view, along with a shoppable studio comprised of direct links to the products they recommended.

 The second design from among their finished basement ideas offers similar zones, but utilized quite differently.
 I love that the options Modsy presented are significantly different from each other, offering many choices for how I could arrange my space.

 In Design 2, the alcove area has a free standing bar, something I had indicated I’d really like.

 The large conversation area has a sectional in this plan, another feature I definitely favor.

 The seating area below is one I first envisioned, and I’m glad to see how it works well in the space.

 In this second plan Modsy experimented with moving my TV to the side wall.
 I love the way this looks but I’m not sure it’s worth all the re-wiring.
 The pieces can just as easily be swapped and serve the same purpose.